rafaellott/git-hooks/README.rst

 The **prepare-commit-msg** is a hook that is executed before the commit be complete.

-Currently, this hook will format the commit message to follow the standard in **.git-hook-config .json**
+Currently, this hook will format the commit message to follow the standard in **.git-hooks-config.json**

-Configuration format in **~/.git-hook-config.json**
+Configuration format in **~/.git-hooks-config.json**

 .. code-block::